Idrisdesu/An-Analysis-of-Misspecification-in-Nonparametric-Estimation-of-an-Autoregressive-Process/README.md

-# An Analysis of Misspecification in Nonparametric Estimation of an Autoregressive Process
+# An Analysis of Misspecification in Nonparametric Estimation of Autoregressive Processes

 This repository contains the notebook and the internship report of a research project conducted as part of an internship within the **SAMOVAR laboratory at Institut Polytechnique de Paris**, under the supervision of Professor **Stefano Fortunati**.